(This list has been updated for 2019)

-While this was written well before the age of air-travel, but regardless, a lighter shoe means more weight off your shoulders.
-So all the shoes on the list weight less than 290 grams/10 ounces for the median size.
+While this was written well before the age of air travel, a lighter shoe means more weight off your shoulders.
+So all the shoes in this guide weight less than 290 grams/10 ounces for the median size.

 The midsole should be flexible.

 Ever wonder how professional contortionists fit into an unimaginably cramped space?
-Besides proper technique, the artists manage it by being extremely flexible.
+Apart from applying proper technique, the artists manage it by being extremely flexible.

 Apply the same analogy to running shoes.
 A flexible build allows the shoe to access space previously unavailable, as the midsole better adapts to its confinement.
 A chunky midsole equipped with moon-foam or switch-blade technology isn’t going to cut it, sadly.